google/osv.dev/docs/sections.md

 ### How does the API work?

-The API accepts a git commit hash or a version number and returns the list of vulnerabilities that are present for that version.
+The API accepts a git commit hash or a `(package, version number)` and returns the list of vulnerabilities that are present for that version.

 ### Is there a rate limit?